3mdeb/openpower-coreboot-docs/devnotes/payload_starting.md

 file can be found [here](../logs/28.05.2021_talos_ii_device-tree_stripped.dts).

 ### Obtaining skiboot.lid
+`skiboot.lid` can be obtained in a few different ways:

+* First one is to [build it](#building-skibootlid) - it is very quick and easy.

-Payload binary can be obtained in two ways.
-First one is to copy it from `talos-op-build/output/build/skiboot-<hash>/skiboot.lid`, it is the easiest way if you already have built full PNOR image, however it is very time-consuming if you haven't.
+* Second one is to copy it from `talos-op-build/output/build/skiboot-<hash>/skiboot.lid`, if you already have built full PNOR image, however it is very time-consuming if you haven't.

-The other way is to read it from PNOR.
+* The third way is to read it from PNOR.
 Its partition doesn't have ECC, but you have to remove STB header.

 1. From the BMC: